Managers and engineers responsible for mining operations regularly face tasks including:

 The effect of removing each of these three borers was studied with simulation.
 These experiments showed that removing borer #65 reduced production the least.

 Then several scenarios were run to determine where to send the five MOLs to maximize ore production.
 Five borers were chosen to send the MOLs to.
 This scenario showed only a 1.02% decrease in production volume, which was negligible.
 At the same time, this scenario showed a significant decrease of OPEX, since one borer had been removed from the mine.

-The simulation model of the underground mine provided operational improvements to Europe’s largest potash producer.
+The simulation model of the underground mine provided operational improvements to Europe’s largest potash producer and including with load and haul optimization.
 These improvements allowed operational costs to be cut while keeping the same production volume.
-Once the project was finished, the mining simulation model has been used continuously for monthly production planning, identification of potential process bottlenecks, and the evaluation of proposed changes.
+Once the project was finished, the mining simulator has been in continuous use for monthly production planning, the identification of potential process bottlenecks, and the evaluation of proposed changes.

 Project presentation by Andrey Malykhanov, Amalgama